JanaLasser/new-ontology-of-truth/README.md

 Mediation analysis is performed in the script `analysis/mediation.r`.
 The script ingests the file `users/users.csv` and outputs the summary statistics of the mediation analysis.

 ### Topic modelling
 Before further analysis of the texts can be performed, the texts first need to be lemmatized.
 This is done in the script `tweet_collection/wrangle_data.ipynb`.
-The script   outputs the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_lemma.csv.gzip`, which is used by `bertopic_model.ipyb`.
+The script   outputs the file `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_lemma.csv.gzip`, which is used by `bertopic_model.ipyb`.
 Topic modelling is performed using the library [BERTopic](https://github.com/MaartenGr/BERTopic).
 The fitted model is saved at `tweets/BERTopic_model` for later re-use, since fitting the model takes a while.

 The script outputs two results files: `tweets/topics_all_docs.csv.gzip` and `tweets/topics_per_class_ddr.csv`, which are used by `plots.ipynb` to visualize topics in Supplementary Figure 5.

 ## Descriptive statistics & plots
 Descriptive statistics of the various data sets used in our analysis and reported in the paper are calculated in the script `analysis/descriptive_dataset_statistics.ipynb`.
 The script also contains additional descriptive visualisations not contained in the article.

 All visualisations in the main manuscript, extended data and figures and supplement except for Figure 1 and Supplementary Figures 1 & 2 are created in the script `plots.ipynb` and saved in the folder `plots`.
 Figure 1 is created by `scattertext.R`.
-Supplementary Figures 1 & 2 are created by `validation.R`.
+Supplementary Figures 1 & 2 are created by `keyword_validation.R` and Supplemengary Figures 3, 4, 5 and 6 are created by `document_level_validation.R`.
 The scripts ingest the following files to create the figures:

 ### Figure 1
-* `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-03-16_lemma.csv.gzip' (created by `tweet_collection/wrangle_data.ipynb`, not provided in repository)
+* `tweets/combined_US_politician_twitter_timelines_2010-11-06_to_2022-12-31_lemma.csv.gzip' (created by `tweet_collection/wrangle_data.ipynb`, not provided in repository)

 ### Figure 2
 * `users/users.csv` (created by `tweet_collection/wrangle_data.ipynb`, provided in repository)